 - Global coverage to target new and emerging markets

 RIIM includes the ICI framework.
 An ICI application is always running on the module to tailor the modules behavior to the customers unique requirements.
-In its simplest form, the ICI application is just configuring the radio network, the modules hardware interfaces, and defines when to read and write to those interfaces.
+The ICI application configures the radio network, the modules hardware interfaces, and defines when to read/write to those interfaces.
 ICI makes it possible for the user to directly interface to virtually any sensor and/or actuator, such as a soil moisture sensors, water valve control, UV sensors, rain/freeze sensors, wind sensors, and more, removing the need for external circuitry.
 It supports mist computing to reduce bandwidth requirements and for fast responses to local events.

-faulty node detection is available in RIIM as well, where the Border Router sends a message to every node asking if they are still connected to the network.
+faulty node detection is available in RIIM as well.
+The gateway sends a message to every node asking if they are still connected to the network.
 If the Border Router does not receive a reply from one of the nodes, this means that this node is lost.

 RIIM supports unmatched reliability in data transmission success rates thanks to the Time Synchronized Channel Hopping (TSCH) feature.
 TSCH works by re-sending a data packet that was lost between two devices on a different channel in the next available time slot.
 It is a channel hopping mode designed to make a mesh network with less packet collisions and higher reliability.
 A TSCH network has proven to have a reliability of up to 99.99%.
 RIIM is also protected by encryption using a pre-shared key and supports DTLS end to end security.

 - The chosen electronic components inside are low power to start with.